microsoft/skype-interviews-docs/skype-interviews-docs/configure-skype.md

+# Configure Skype call and chat

 By default Skype Interviews enables calling, chatting and a lobby experience.
 If you don't need some of those features, you can turn them off.

-# List of available Skype configurations
+## List of available Skype configurations

 |Property |	Description	| Data type |	Default value |
 |---------|-------------|---|---|